derlin/phrasal/README.md

 ### Use just one tool

 Each tool is more or less independent.
-The only thing that may cause problem is that I defined *interfaces* to ease the development.
-So to "export" one tool, just remove the `from ..interface` import and the interface name in the class definition and you should be good to go.
+You may want to simplify the code a bit (e.g. remove the interface inheritance, transform classes into static scripts, I don't know), but I hope the source code is self-explained.
+The only thing I would enjoy would be for you to notify/cite me one way or another, so I know my efforts were not totally pointless :)